Richardaeld/Fat_Racoon_Kitchen/README.md

 ## Index
 + Index card carousel:
-    + Index cards give a home-made loo that is welcoming to users.
+    + Index cards give a home-made look that is welcoming to users.
     + Each featured ingredient has its own index card.
-    + Each index card offers three randomly selected recipes based its featured ingredient.
-This helps undecided users find an appropriate recipes
+    + Each index card offers three randomly selected recipes based its featured ingredient which helps undecided users find an appropriate recipe.
 + Grandparent classic Polaroids:
-    + The Recipes used in this section are all considered classical recipes that would have been comfort foods created by grandparents.
+    + The recipes used in this section are all considered classic recipes that are comfort foods created by grandparents.
-    + The Polaroid design is ment to give users a feeling of nostalgia because of their dated appearance.
+    + The Polaroid design is meant to give users a feeling of nostalgia because of their dated appearance.
     + The recipe's name is added to the bottom of the picture to let users know what recipe they are viewing.
 + Random recipe section:
     + Quick browsing links are provided to give users ample ideas for cooking.